Missouri Court Records

 - Government ID card

-Driver's license - Certified copy of US birth certificates
+- Certified copy of U.S. birth certificates

 Only valid (non-expired IDs) are permitted.

 Step 3.
-Submit the Application and pay the fee
+Submit the application and pay the fee

 Marriage applications are submitted at the county courthouse.
 Both parties must appear, provide an ID, and pay the license fee.
 Although the license fee varies with each county, Missouri Marriage licenses typically cost $50 on average.
 Applicants may pay an extra bank processing fee if a credit or debit card is used during payments.
 After a license is issued, couples must marry within 30 days, after which the license becomes invalid.
 Couples must reapply and pay for a new license if a marriage ceremony isn’t done within this period.

-Who can obtain Marriage Records in Missouri?
+Who Can Obtain Marriage Records In Missouri?

-Can You Lookup Online Marriage Records For Free in Missouri
+Can You Lookup Online Marriage Records For Free in Missouri?

 Is Missouri a Common Law State for Marriage?

 Common law marriages refer to unions where two people are considered formally married even though they did not obtain a marriage license or hold a wedding ceremony.
-Multiple US states recognize common law marriages, including Iowa, Colorado, Texas, Montana, Rhode Island, Kansas, and South Carolina.
+Multiple U.S. states recognize common law marriages, including Iowa, Colorado, Texas, Montana, Rhode Island, Kansas, and South Carolina.
 Some of the general requirements for a common-law marriage include the following:

 - Both parties must live together.